GarkGarcia/ikon/README.md

 > Like NanoSVG, the rasterizer only renders flat filled shapes.
 It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures.

 The author of `icon_baker` is inclined to search for alternatives to `nsvg` if inquired to.
 Help would be appreciated.

+# License

+Licensed under MIT license([LICENSE-MIT](https://github.com/GarkGarcia/icon_baker/blob/master/LICENSE) or http://opensource.org/licenses/MIT).

+# Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.